 I am a midwife, lactation consultant, aspiring genealogist, and homeschooling mom striving to create a better world for the next generation to inherit.
 My passion for quality healthcare and education comes from a deep respect for my ancestors and the sacrifices they made so that future generations would have endless opportunities available to them.
 Midwifery care has been a normal part of my family for as long as anyone can remember and I am honored to be able to combine the traditions of the past with the evidence-based care of today.

-Since 2005, I have attended hundreds of births at home, in birth centers, and in hospitals.
-My midwifery training began with a formal apprenticeship with local midwife, Rosanna Davis, followed by an internship and residency at Casa de Nacimiento, a high-volume birth center in El Paso, Texas.
-I completed the academic program at National Midwifery Institute and received my California midwifery license in 2010.
-I am also a Certified Professional Midwife (CPM) through the North American Registry of Midwives.
-I have been a leader with La Leche League for the past two years and now host a monthly support group in San Leandro.
-I look forward to becoming an International Board Certified Lactation Consultant in 2018.
+After graduating from Mills College in Oakland, California, I became a birth and postpartum doula.
+I have since attended hundreds of births at home, in birth centers, and in hospitals.
+My midwifery training began with a formal apprenticeship with local midwife, Rosanna Davis, followed by an internship and residency at Casa de Nacimiento, a bustling birth center in El Paso, Texas.
+I completed the academic program at National Midwifery Institute and received my midwifery license from the Medical Board of California in 2010.
+I am also a Certified Professional Midwife through the North American Registry of Midwives.
+I have been a volunteer leader with La Leche League since 2016 and I became an International Board Certified Lactation Consultant in 2019.

 I am the mother of two daughters, both born at home in San Leandro.
 The challenges I faced while pregnant, birthing, and postpartum with my own children were deep, humbling, and ultimately made me a better midwife and lactation consultant.
 I take pride in providing clinically competent care with compassion, patience, and with a true understanding that parenting can be more difficult (and rewarding) than anyone would expect.
 My husband, Louis, has been my greatest source of strength and support and it is because of him that I have been able to follow my passions.